The final thing we’re going to look at before diving into actually making some stuff inside of TouchDesigner is the user interface itself.

 The blue and yellow background one is help specific to Python scripting with that operator.
 As a beginner, you probably won’t be using that help button as much as you will the left side help button.

-Click on that left side help button, and it immediately opens up your browser and takes you directly to the Wiki page on the Derivative Wiki.
+Click on that left side help button, and it immediately opens up your browser and takes you directly to the Wiki page on the Derivative Wiki (remember, TouchDesigner was created by Canadian company Derivative).

 The Wiki is going to be your main gospel and codex for getting help.
 The help button will take you right to the specific operator page, and you can read all about it, it’s different kind of characteristics, what the different parameters do, etc. And many different parameters will have a plus box beside it to reveal even more information.